Network Centrality and Clustering

 plt.tick_params(left=True, bottom=True, labelleft=True, labelbottom=True)

-Now the above plot shows that many clusters are well-separated in this space, but some still overlap.
+This plot shows that many clusters are well-separated in this space, but some still overlap.

-To address this, we can use additional eigenvectors of the Laplacian, ie, \(\mathbf{w}_4, \mathbf{w}_5, \dots\).
+To address this, we can use additional eigenvectors of the Laplacian, i.e., \(\mathbf{w}_4, \mathbf{w}_5, \dots\).

-So: the idea of spectral clustering is: * use enough of the smallest eigenvectors of \(L\) to sufficiently “spread out” the nodes * cluster the nodes in the Euclidean space created by this embedding.
+• use enough of the smallest eigenvectors of \(L\) to sufficiently “spread out” the nodes,

-More specifically: Given a graph \(G\):
+More specifically, given a graph \(G\):

 • Compute \(L\), the Laplacian of \(G\)